Information on Data Protection

 Registering on the spot

-If third parties have handled the booking for the course/the event, it is necessary to gather further personal data from you for the purposes of organizing the training course and for issuing and sending out the certificates as the course/the event progresses.
+If we are commissioned by third parties to carry out the service and this client assumes both the booking and the costs of the training/event for you, we reserve the right to pass on the examination result to the client.
 The details that are required are clearly visible on the input form; we require, among other things, your contact and payment details.

 The legal basis for processing this data is found in Article 6 Para.
 1 Sentence 1 b) of the GDPR.

 If third parties have commissioned us to hold the sercive and this contracting entity handles both the booking and the costs of the service for you, we reserve the right to communicate the results of the examination to the contracting entity.
 This transfer of information is restricted to your name and the information on whether you have passed or not.

 The legal basis for this is the legitimate interest of the third party, according to Article 6, Para.
 1 f) of the GDPR.

 Special data processing for the implementation of the webinars

 To conduct the webinars we used Microsoft Teams, a service of the provider Microsoft Corporation (USA) or alternatively CiscoWebex, a service of the provider Cisco WebEx LLC (USA).
 Personal data of the participants such as registration name and communication contents are processed and stored on their servers.
 For data transmission to the USA, both providers offer an appropriate level of data protection in accordance with Art.
 45 DSGVO through the EU-US Privacy Shield certification.
 The certifications can be found on the following list: www.privacyshield.gov/list

 The legal basis for the processing provided by the providers is Art.
 6 para.
 1 sentence 1 b) DSGVO.